 - Also Queen Otohime after her oldest son Fukaboshi promises her that they will protect Shirahoshi and collect all the signatures that she had long fought for to get from her people so that her dream of co-existing peacefully with humans can be fulfilled.

 - Until the very end, the smile doesn't burn off the face of the Going Merry.
+Her last words are thanking the crew for taking care of her, and that no matter what, she was happy during her time with them.

 - Most of the characters in Hellsing die smiling; this is explained by the thing that all vampires (and a werewolf), as immortal beings, held only one desire: to die.